-Green tea is one of the oldest known herbal teas that has been consumed since ages and currently, the antioxidant-rich tea has secured its place in the shelf of anyone and everyone concerned about their health.
+Green tea is one of the oldest known herbal teas that has been consumed for ages and currently, the antioxidant-rich tea has secured its place on the shelf of anyone and everyone concerned about their health.
 For decades many have praised the therapeutic properties of tea and interestingly consuming green tea was even purported to have brought a thirteenth-century Japanese official back from his death bed.

 Green tea which is made from the Camellia sinensis plant has been popular among the masses for several decades for its immensely professed health benefits, whether be it weight loss, inflammation or bloating.